DerekLarson77/Pandas-School-Grades/README.md

 9)  Scores by School Type.
 	There were only two types in the dataset:  Charter and District.
-Since they were a string no bin was used and just a groupby was used.
+Since they were a string a groupby was used instead of a bin.
 	![image](https://user-images.githubusercontent.com/80318883/132770740-c8fce91a-96fd-47c1-8e2d-8d5a493c2ab8.png)